fetchai/agents-aea/docs/http-connection-and-skill.md

 ## Description

+The HTTP client and HTTP server connections enable an AEA to communicate with external servers, respectively clients, via HTTP.

+The HTTP client connection receives request envelops from the agent, translates each into an HTTP request and sends it to a server.
+If it receives an HTTP response from the server within a timeout window, it translates it into a response envelope, and sends this back to the agent.

-The HTTP server connection allows you to run a server inside a connection which accepts requests from clients.
+The HTTP server connection allows you to run a server inside the connection itself which accepts requests from clients.
 The HTTP server connection validates requests it receives against a provided OpenAPI file.
 It translates each valid request into an envelope and sends it to the agent.
 If it receives a valid response envelope from the agent within a timeout window, the connection translates the response envelope into an HTTP response and serves it to the client.

+## HTTP Client

+The `fetchai/simple_data_request:0.9.0` skill demonstrates a simple use case of the HTTP Client connection.

+The `HttpRequestBehaviour` in `behaviours.py` periodically sends HTTP envelops to the HTTP client connection.
+Its `act()` method, periodically called, simply calls `_generate_http_request` which contains the logic for enqueueing an HTTP request envelop.

+The `HttpHandler` in `handler.py` is a basic handler for dealing with HTTP response envelops received from the HTTP client connection.
+In the `handle()` method, the responses are dealt with by the private `_handle_response` method which essentially logs the response and adds the body of the response into the skill's shared state.

-## Steps
+## HTTP Server

 Create a new AEA: